 - Listen to your neighbour; your neighbour is more likely to do the same

-- Avoid shouting or using abusive language
+- Avoid shouting or using abusive or threatening language

 - Consider leaving your neighbour a politely worded letter detailing the nuisance or issue.
 Consider using THIS or THIS letter to download and complete

 - Read our ‘Living in your community’ leaflet for more help, advice and tips